27 February 2014

 Tracklist: 1.
 "Mo Move" (3,5 / 5) - 2.
 "Two Months Off" (5 / 5) (shorter official video) - 3.
 "Twist" - 4.
 "Sola Sistim" (4 / 5) - 5.
 "Little Speaker" - 6.
 "Trim" - 7.
 "Ess Gee" - 8.
 "Dinosaur Adventure 3D" - 9.
 "Ballet Lane" - 10.
 "Luetin" (3,5 / 5)

 6th studio album by Underworld who has now again become the original duo without Darren Emerson.
-After the great Beaucoup Fish (1999) the trio released its first live album Everything, Everything in 2000, and in 2001 the band was reduced to a duo, as Darren Emerson left the band, now leaving it all up to Karl Hyde and Rick Smith to continue on their own as they had started out.
+Following the great Beaucoup Fish (Mar.
+1999) the trio released its first live album Everything, Everything in the year 2000, and in 2001 they became reduced to a duo, as Darren Emerson left the project, now leaving it all up to Karl Hyde and Rick Smith to continue on their own the way they had initially started out.

 [ allmusic.com 2 / 5, The Guardian, Rolling Stone 3 / 5, Mojo 3,5 / 5, NME 4 / 5 stars ]